oernster/3D-printing-info/guides/ShakeNTuneBriefIntro.md

 The B idler is on the left and the A idler is on the right.
 Think of looking at your printer as like looking at a sheep; a sheep goes BAAAAAA, hence BA left to right.

 Now, ignore the peak labels on the graphs, they are labelled with Greek lettering - they are NOT your belts.
 Your B belt is the orange graph, the purple one is your A belt.
+ACTUALLY, Frix swaps the colours on an almost weekly basis so you can't trust this; read it from the graph top left.

 ### 3) Now run the AXES SHAPER CALIBRATION macro.
 This will perform your input shaping.